The USA - economically overpowering, militarily indispensable, and morally... well, wavering - confronts us with an unpleasant question:

 Yes, Europe has voluntarily enslaved itself digitally.
 And no, there is no "Like" button.

-Possible consequence?
-Mirror tariffs, identical to the US side.
+Possible consequence:mirror tariffs, identical to the US side.
 No drama, just balance.

 The EU as ONE player - not a debating club

 The Trump administration is testing our reactions.
-Every tariff, every provocation asks:
+Every tariff, every provocation asks: "What does Europe actually dare to do?"

 Emotions play a role in this game - not to show them, but to recognize, use and counter them.